gangtao/dataplay3/docs/index.md

 pip install -r dev-requirements.txt
 ```

-And then you can use doit to install all the dependencies for dataplay3 server.
+And then use doit to install all the dependencies for dataplay3 server.
 ```bash
 doit install_dep
 ```